 After all, Chelsea's rise to popularity had a lot to do with the local burgeoning art scene and the opening of its now famed art galleries.

-In addition to local schools in the area providing a strong concentration on academics, children are pretty much guaranteed solid courses in art, drama, and dance as well.
+In addition to local schools in the area providing a strong concentration on academics, children are guaranteed solid courses in art, drama, and dance.

 |P.S 33 Chelsea Prep||Pre K-5|